kexiZeroing/kexiZeroing.github.io/src/blog/swr-swc-msw.md

 description: ""
 added: "Oct 25 2023"
 tags: [web]
-updatedDate: "Jan 12 2025"
+updatedDate: "Feb 25 2025"
 ---

 SWR, SWC, and MSW, three similar names, are always mentioned in the context of web development, but they are totally different things.
 In this article, we will learn each of them and where they are used.

 ## SWR - React Hooks for Data Fetching
-The name “SWR” is derived from `stale-while-revalidate`, a HTTP cache invalidation strategy.
-SWR is created by the same team behind Next.js.
+The name “SWR” is derived from `stale-while-revalidate`, a cache invalidation strategy.
+SWR first returns the data from cache (stale), then sends the request (revalidate), and finally comes with the up-to-date data again.

+`useSWR` accepts a key and a fetcher function.
+The key is a unique identifier of the request, normally the URL of the API.
+And the fetcher accepts key as its parameter and returns the data asynchronously.
+The fetcher can be any asynchronous function, you can use your favourite data-fetching library to handle that part.

 ```jsx
 import useSWR from 'swr'